wickathou/diploi.com/src/content/blog/remote_development_platforms/remote_development_platforms.md

 - **Environment Isolation**: Each project can have its isolated environment, preventing conflicts between dependencies
 - **Integrated Tools**: Many platforms come with built-in tools for version control, debugging, and deployment, streamlining your workflow

 There might be more benefits, but these are the ones I find most relevant for me.
-Since I started working at Diploi, since our product supports remote development, I have been using it for all of my projects, specially for testing and experimenting with new ideas
+When I started working at Diploi, since our product supports remote development, I have been using it for all of my projects, specially for testing and experimenting with new ideas

 An example of this is how we use Diploi to develop and test changes to our documentation, where we create a project for our team to host our Docs, and then we can create multiple environments for each team member or feature we are working on